Strawberry-Foundations/sbos-live-iso/README.md

     </a>
 </div>

+## Tested Builds
+You can download tested builds from our [GitHub releases](https://github.com/Strawberry-Foundations/sbos-live-iso/releases).
+These are usually more stable and have been tested by us developers.

+## Untested Builds
+Untested builds can be downloaded directly from [GitHub Actions](https://github.com/Strawberry-Foundations/sbos-live-iso/actions/workflows/testing.yml).
+You will need a GitHub account for this.
+These builds are usually not tested and could therefore be susceptible to bugs.

 ## Building Locally

 The following example uses Docker and assumes you have Docker correctly installed and set up: